About

 Hi Michael,

 It is 4 cups.
 1 cup AP flour is actually 4.4. oz.
 So 16 oz flour is approximately 4 cups.
 The 8 oz that you refer to is a common misconception, because that refers to fluid ounces.
 Dry ingredients measure differently.
-I have provided more information on measurement conversions on this page.
+I have provided more information on conversions in my measurements conversion page.
 I hope that helps!

 Reply